mattairtech/EEPROM_CAT25/README.md

 page.
 Bytes within a page that are not written will be left unchanged.
 Note that this method knows nothing about the size of the buffer used, so ensure length is not set too high or data will be read past the end of the buffer.
-Returns 0 if (length + address) > capacity, length = 0, or if writing past the last page address (on page size boundaries).
+Returns 0 if (length + address) > capacity, if length = 0, if writing past the last page address (on page size boundaries) or when a timeout occurred.

 ```
 size_t ret = EEPROM.writePage(0x001A, 10, buffer);